-\In all tables used with respect to largest obligor test, unless otherwise noted, CDO tranche or liability rating categories below 'AAA' include rating subcategories (e.g., the 'AA' column also applies to CDO tranches rated 'AA+' and 'AA-').
+^{}In all tables used throughout this article, unless otherwise noted, CDO tranche or liability rating categories below 'AAA' include rating subcategories, e.g., the 'AA' column also applies to CDO tranches rated 'AA+' and 'AA-'.

-138. To see how this works, let's look at the example CDO.
-First, for this test, the criteria deem all assets rated below 'CCC' and still included in the CDO asset pool to be nonperforming.
+134. To see how this works, let's look at the example CDO.
+First, for this test, the criteria deem all assets rated below 'CCC-' and still included in the CDO asset pool to be nonperforming.
 Thus, we include only the 15 performing assets.
-Based on table 20, we have sorted the assets by rating and applied the criteria for 'AAA' tranches.
-Table 21 shows the results.
+Based on table 19, we have sorted the assets by rating and applied the criteria for 'AAA' tranches.
+Table 20 shows the results.